Eileen Collins: Early life

 In 1975, the United States Air Force (USAF) changed its policy to allow women to train as pilots, although only for non-combat missions.
 The first ten women chosen for pilot training in September 1976 were all serving Air Force officers with four-year college degrees.
 They graduated in September 1977.
 Collins noted their names and followed their progress and subsequent careers with interest, hoping to soon follow in their footsteps.

-Six weeks after graduating from Corning, Collins reported to Rickenbacker Air Force Base for her basic training.
-Women had different fitness standards from the men, but Collins was granted permission to do the morning run with the men, who had to run 12 furlong in less than 12 minutes.
-The training included classes on the history of the USAF and the theory of flight, a ride in a Fairchild C-123 Provider and a flight in a Cessna T-37 Tweet with an instructor.
+Six weeks after graduating from Corning, Collins reported to (then) Rickenbacker Air Force Base, Ohio for her six-week AFROTC basic officer Field Training prior to commencing the AFROTC program at Syracuse that fall.
+Women had different fitness standards from men, but Collins was granted permission to do the morning run with the men, who had to run 12 furlong in less than 12 minutes.
+The training included classes on the history of the USAF and the theory of flight, a ride in a Fairchild C-123 Provider, and a flight in a Cessna T-37 Tweet with an instructor.
 She took flying lessons in a Cessna 150 at Elmira Corning Regional Airport, eventually flying solo, but did not have time to complete all the requirements for a private pilot license.

 In January 1978, Collins received orders to report to Offutt Air Force Base upon graduation from Syracuse, to become a computer systems engineer.
 Before this could occur, the Syracuse AFROTC commander, Colonel Vernon Hagen, informed her that the USAF was now accepting up to ten women from AFROTC programs for pilot training; the first ten women graduated on 2 September 1977.
 He offered to put her name forward.
 Collins eagerly accepted the offer, but a physical examination at Hancock Field Air National Guard Base revealed that although she had 20/20 visual acuity in her right eye, she had only 20/25 in the left, leading to her being rejected.
 Hagen told her to rest her eyes, and ordered a re-test, which she passed.
 She graduated later that year with a Bachelor of Arts in mathematics and economics.